-Scam alert: How can you lose money by helping somebody?
-Your bank will often allow you to get cash from a check immediately (or the funds will show up in your available balance, making it look like you can spend all of that money if you want to).
+Also, never agree to cash a check for a stranger, because it'll likely be a scam.
+How can you lose money by helping somebody?
+Your bank will often allow you to get cash from a check immediately, or the funds appear in your available balance, making it look like you can spend all of that money if you want to.

-Unfortunately, if you cash a check for somebody else and the check is bad, nobody (such as your bank) will reimburse you.
-You'll have to ask that person—if you can find him —and possibly bring legal action to collect the money.
+You'll have to ask that person—if you can find them—and possibly bring legal action to collect the money.

 Where do you sign a check?

 Someone writing a check will sign on the designated signature line at the bottom right-hand side of the front of the check.
 If you've received a check and you want to sign it over to someone else, then you sign on the back of the check in the section designated for endorsements.